A good habit is one that takes little effort but can have an enormous impact on your life.

 - Have a shutdown ritual.
 A shutdown ritual is something I learned from Cal Newport.

 - Block notifications from your phone.
-Only allow urgent messages to show up on your phone’s home screen.
+Only allow urgent messages to show up on your home screen.

 - Drink water.
-Carry with you a water bottle as much as possible.
+Carry a water bottle with you as much as possible.

-- Eat a vegetable salad a day.
+- Eat a (vegetable) salad every day.

 - Use a standing desk.
 Studies show that sitting all day long cuts lifespan by two years.
 Get a standing desk.
 Here’s the one I have for my home office.

 - Always take the stairs.
-Avoid escalators and short-elevator rides.
+Avoid escalators and short elevator rides.

 - Track your steps.
 Similar to the above, tracking your steps brings consciousness to how active you are.

 - Mediate.
-There is a number of good studies on the importance of meditation.
+There are a number of good studies on the importance of meditation.
 Even just a few minutes a day can make a big difference.
 A few free apps I’ve liked are Oak Meditation and Insight Timer.

 - Work in a flow state.
 At least once a day, do something without distraction for at least an hour.

-- Have a no screen day.
+- Have a no-screen day.
 Take a day off screens at least one day a week.

 - Plan a vacation.
 The anticipation of a trip has a positive impact on your happiness.

 - Breath work.
-When you need to recharge, practice breath work, even a minute makes a big difference.
+When you need to recharge, practice breath work.
+Even a minute makes a big difference.
 Dr. Weil’s 4-7-8 breath is a great place to start.

 - Read one new book a year in each category.
-For each category of your life (health, finances, career, parenting, relationship, social, spiritual, etc…) read at least one new book a year.
+For each category of your life (health, finances, career, parenting, relationship, social, spiritual, etc.) read at least one new book a year.